Personalized Orion Storybook — Make His the Hero

 Everyone knew the old lighthouse was haunted.
 Everyone except Orion, who thought "haunted" was just another word for "lonely."
 Armed with a flashlight and his characteristic strong, Orion climbed the winding stairs one foggy evening.
 At the top, he found not a ghost, but a Guardian—a being made entirely of collected moonlight who had been keeping ships safe for centuries.
 "I'm not haunted," the Guardian said softly, its voice like wind through sails.
 "I'm just forgotten.
 Lighthouses used to be appreciated.
 Now ships have GPS."
 Orion spent the evening listening to the Guardian's stories: of storms survived, ships guided home, and sailors who waved thanks from distant decks.
 "Would you like some company sometimes?"
 Orion asked.
 The Guardian's glow brightened.
 "You would do that?
 Visit an old lighthouse keeper?"
 And so began Orion's secret tradition—evening visits to hear stories that no book contained.
 In return, Orion brought drawings of the ships the Guardian had saved, reminding it that some stories are never truly forgotten, especially when told by strong children who know how to listen.

-The Cultural Significance of Orion
+The Heritage of the Name Orion

 The name Orion carries within it centuries of history, culture, and human aspiration.
 From its Greek roots to its modern-day presence in nurseries and classrooms around the world, Orion has evolved while maintaining its essential character—a name that speaks of hunter.